Team

 Head of the Centre

-Filip Ejdus is an Associate Professor in International Security at the University of Belgrade – Faculty of Political Science.
-He studies how identity, memory, emotions and rationality affect security policy and international interventions, while the geographic focus of his interests are the EU, Western Balkans, the Horn of Africa and the Middle East.
+Filip Ejdus is a Professor in International Security at the University of Belgrade – Faculty of Political Science.
+He studies how identity, memory, emotions, and rationality affect security policy and international interventions, while the geographic focus of his interests is the EU, Western Balkans, the Horn of Africa and the Middle East.

 Marko Kovačević